nicohman/raven/README.md

 + [Bspwm](https://github.com/baskerville/bspwm) : `bspwm`

 + [Rofi](https://github.com/DaveDavenport/rofi) is used in the default config and is recommended.
+You can also add a custom rofi theme with the `rofi` option.

 * New option suggestions are very welcome!